ArtyomPanfutov/jresult/README.md

 Result chaining is a powerful technique to execute a series of operations where each subsequent operation depends on the success of its predecessor.

 #### Sequential execution:
-* Starting Point: The chain initiates with the createAccount("Account 1") operation.
+* **Starting point**: The chain initiates with the createAccount("Account 1") operation.
 The continuation of the chain hinges on the success of this initial call.
-* Continuation Criteria: Upon a successful outcome, the next createAccount(...) operation is triggered.
+* **Continuation criteria**: Upon a successful outcome, the next createAccount(...) operation is triggered.
 This pattern repeats, with each operation's success cueing the next in the sequence.
-* Termination on Failure: Should any createAccount(...) operation fail, the chain ceases to proceed, preventing any further operations from executing.
+* **Termination on failure**: Should any createAccount(...) operation fail, the chain ceases to proceed, preventing any further operations from executing.
 This ensures the chain's integrity by not executing subsequent operations based on a failed precursor.
 ```Java
     public void createAccountsExample() {
         createAccount("Account 1")